ccosp/open-o/docs/archive/mcedt/MCEDT_HCV_Issue_Knowledge.md

 "inProps.put(WSHandlerConstants.EXPAND_XOP_INCLUDE, "false");"

 After setting the "STORE_BYTES_IN_ATTACHMENT" and "EXPAND_XOP_INCLUDE" to false, the binary data is forced to be included inline in the SOAP message (STORE_BYTES_IN_ATTACHMENT, "false"), ensuring no issues arise from processing attachments.
-By setting EXPAND_XOP_INCLUDE to false, we avoided looking for XOP references in the response.
+By setting "EXPAND_XOP_INCLUDE" to false, we avoided looking for XOP references in the response.
 The error was resolved after changing the setting.

 The default setting of the two properties is false.
 However, the setting has been switched to true due to other configurations (likely when MTOM is enabled, the setting changed to true automatically).
 In this case, we had to configure the properties to "false".